5/8/2025

 Analyst, TD Securities

-Okay perfect thanks and then maybe just last one on the cost front.
-You guys had cited maybe a bit lower costs on consumables.
-Are you seeing any impact of maybe lower labor costs as well in Mexico and then just maybe as an offset to that can you comment on some of the cost pressures you might be seeing at Rochester and Kensington?
+and so overall then it's all about managing grade and hitting the plan and and warp is very predictable i'm really happy about how it's performing and we expect it to continue performing at that level okay perfect thanks and then maybe this last one on the cost front um you guys had said maybe a bit lower costs on consumables um are you seeing any impact of maybe lower labor costs as well in mexico and then just maybe as an offset to that can you comment on some of the cost pressures you might be seeing at Rochester and Kensington?

 speaker

-Yeah I'll start and then Tom, Mick feel free to chime in.
-I think you know with Las Chispas only having been part of the company for six weeks you know that labor labor cost differential you know is still to be seen but given the employment increase that we'll see from Las Chispas going forward you know that overall labor labor cost we should see an overall benefit there.
-In terms of any any real cost pressures I mean we've we've really not seen much at all.
-There's a good slide in the deck you might have seen it Wayne.
-I think it's slide 16 that just shows quarter over quarter whether it's looking back 12 months or back over 12 24 months.
-You know the declines have been pretty pretty significant so we're in really this nice sweet spot here where we're not seeing the cost pressures on the cost side and we're seeing the margin expansion with the higher prices.
-In fact if you look quarter over quarter our average realized gold price this quarter was 41 percent higher than a year ago quarter.
-Silver average realized price was I think 36 percent higher than first quarter of last year and our costs per ounce were essentially flat right.
-So we're seeing that margin expansion big time that that Tom alluded to in his in his comments but Tom any last thing to add?
+Yeah, I'll start and then Tom, feel free to chime in.
+I think, you know, with Las Chispas only having been part of the company for six weeks, you know, that labor cost differential, you know, is still to be seen.
+But given the employment increase that we'll see from Las Chispas going forward, you know, that overall labor cost, we should see an overall benefit there.
+In terms of any real cost pressures, I mean, we've really not seen much at all.
+There's a good slide in the deck.
+You might have seen it, Wayne.
+I think it's slide 16 that just shows quarter over quarter, whether it's looking back 12 months or back over 24 months.
+You know, the declines have been pretty significant.
+So we're in really this nice sweet spot here where we're not seeing the cost pressures increase.
+On the cost side, and we're seeing the margin expansion with the higher prices.
+In fact, if you look quarter over quarter, our average realized gold price this quarter was 41% higher than a year ago quarter.
+Silver average realized price was, I think, 36% higher than first quarter of last year.
+And our costs per ounce were essentially flat, right?
+So we're seeing that margin expansion big time that Tom alluded to in his comments.
+But Tom, anything else you want to add?

 speaker

-concerning trends at all around turnover so that kind of locked in for the year and then you know we're watching diesel and cyanide and power costs and you know for the most part they're trying the right way so pretty happy with the cost guidance and nice to see us in the lower end of the range through the first quarter.
+Labor, again, for the most part, across our asset base, we do annual raises in that first quarter.
+And so those kind of held in, especially across the US sites, in that 2% to 3%.
+And we haven't experienced any particularly concerning trends at all around turnover.
+So that kind of is locked in for the year.
+And then we're watching diesel and cyanide and power costs.
+And for the most part, they're trending the right way.
+Pretty happy with the cost guidance and nice to see us in the lower end of the range through the first quarter.

 speaker